Yanpingok/AIY/external-crates/move/crates/move-package-alt/DESIGN.md

 environment.

 From the CLI perspective, we have the problem of selecting an environment to use if the user doesn't provide one.
-By default we will use the current chain ID from `sui client` (which we will keep cached to support offline builds) to detect the correct environment from the manifest to use.
+By default we will use the current chain ID from `aiy client` (which we will keep cached to support offline builds) to detect the correct environment from the manifest to use.
 By using the chain ID we decouple the client environment names (which are really RPC specific) from the manifest environment names, but we make things work out in the common cases of mainnet and testnet.